perladvent/perldotcom/content/article/_pub_2005_02_03_rpc_design.md

 {
-   "date" : "2005-02-03T00:00:00-08:00",
-   "slug" : "/pub/2005/02/03/rpc_design",
-   "categories" : "community",
+   "thumbnail" : "/images/_pub_2005_02_03_rpc_design/111-shapes.gif",
-   "title" : "Throwing Shapes",
+   "description" : " Sometimes data processing is better when separated into different processes that may run on the same machine or even on different ones.
+This is the well-known client-server technique.
+You can do it using a known protocol (such as http)...", "categories" : "community",
    "tags" : [
       "algorithm-floodcontrol",
       "event-processing",
       "flood-control",
       "vladi-belperchinov-shabanski"
    ],
-   "draft" : null,
+   "image" : null,
-   "thumbnail" : "/images/_pub_2005_02_03_rpc_design/111-shapes.gif",
    "authors" : [
       "vladi-belperchinov-shabanski"
    ],
-   "description" : " Sometimes data processing is better when separated into different processes that may run on the same machine or even on different ones.
-This is the well-known client-server technique.
-You can do it using a known protocol (such as http)...", "image" : null
+   "draft" : null,
+   "slug" : "/pub/2005/02/03/rpc_design.html",
+   "date" : "2005-02-03T00:00:00-08:00",
+   "title" : "Throwing Shapes"
 }